A client gets her hair done by her stylist who's working on gaining confidence behind the chair through motivation for hairstylists practices.

 By using your best abilities more often, you are gaining valuable client experience as well as providing yourself numerous opportunities for success.
 This isn’t to say that you need to limit yourself to only things you do well and not expand your skill set.
 But as you branch out and try new things, remembering your past accomplishments can help boost your confidence and drive out negative thinking when you attempt tasks you find difficult.

-Know Your Weaknesses
+Be Aware of Your Weaknesses

-As important as it is to know what you’re good at, it is equally as important to know what skills you may be lacking in.
+As important as it is to know what you’re good at, it is equally important to know what skills you may be lacking in.
 While you shouldn’t focus too heavily on weaknesses, you should be aware of them.

 Be honest with yourself and use weaknesses as a chance to learn.
 Seek out advanced education, especially hands-on opportunities, to improve your skills.
 Not only will this keep you up-to-date within the fast-paced beauty industry, but it will also help improve your confidence with clients when you are able to offer them services in which you have advanced training.